Church Statute of Prince Vladimir

-The statute opens with the words: "Behold, I, Prince Vasilii, called Volodimir," (Се аз, князь Василий, нарицаемыи Володимир) "son of Sviatoslav <...> having consulted with my Princess Anna and with my children".
+The statute opens with the words: "Behold, I, Prince Vasilii, called Volodimir," (Се аз, князь Василий, нарицаемыи Володимир) "son of Sviatoslav (...) having consulted with my Princess Anna and with my children".

-History and meaning
+Dating

-Evgeniy (Bolkhovitinov), Konstantin Nevolin, Makariy (Bulgakov), Vasily Klyuchevsky, Vladimir Beneshevich, Aleksandr Lototskiy, George Vernadsky and Mikhail Tikhomirov considered that the statute went back to Pre-Mongol Period (before the first half of the 13th century).
+It is not precisely known when the text of the Statute was first written.
+Scholars Evgeniy Bolkhovitinov, Konstantin Nevolin, Makariy (Bulgakov), Vasily Klyuchevsky, Vladimir Beneshevich, Aleksandr Lototskiy, George Vernadsky and Mikhail Tikhomirov considered that the statute went back to the era of Kievan Rus' before the Mongol invasion (before 1237).
 Serafim Yushkov, Aleksandr Zimin and Yaroslav Schapov referred the archetype of the statute to the beginning or to the first half of the 12th century.
-Nikolay Karamzin, Yevgeny Golubinsky attributed the basis of the statute to the 13th century.
-Altksey Pavlov – to the 14th century.
-Serafim Yushkov considered that the basis was a short "confirmative" charter (gramota) by prince Vladimir Svyatoslavich (the end of the 10th – the beginning of the 11th centuries), authorized use of church law and defined size of jurisdiction of Russian church.
-Yushkov reconstructed this charter: a part of the lawsuits were passed from prince, boyars and their judges to the church and the bishops.
-According to Yushkov the protograph of the first and second redactions was formed at the beginning of the 12th century, also reconstructed by the scholar.
+Nikolay Karamzin, Yevgeny Golubinsky attributed the basis of the statute to the 13th century; Altksey Pavlov to the 14th century.
+Serafim Yushkov (1925) considered that the basis was a short "confirmative" charter (gramota) by prince Volodimir (the end of the 10th – the beginning of the 11th centuries), authorized use of church law and defined scope of jurisdiction of the Rus' church.
+Yushkov reconstructed this charter: a part of the lawsuits were passed from the princes, boyars and their judges to the church and the bishops.
+According to Yushkov, the protograph of the first and second redactions was formed at the beginning of the 12th century, also reconstructed by the scholar.

-Statute of Vladimir has a wide distribution in Old Russia and was known outside.
-Development of the statute redactions reflexes evolution of Old Russian church law and relationship between church and prince during centuries.
+The Statute of Vladimir had a wide distribution within Kievan Rus', and was also known abroad.
+Development of the statute redactions reflects evolution of Kievan Rus' church law and the relationship between church and prince over the course of centuries.

 Copies

-The original isn't survived.
-The statute is survived in more than 200 copies from 13th to 19th centuries united in seven redactions.
-These copies are a part of various Old Russian collections of laws, including Kormchiye.
-The oldest surviving copy of the statute is contained in Synodic Kormchaia of 1282 (Novgorod).
+The original text of the Statute has not survived.
+The Statute has been preserved in more than 200 copies from the 13th to 19th century, grouped into seven redactions.
+These copies are a part of various Kievan Rus' collections of laws, including the Kormchaia.
+The oldest surviving copy of the Statute is contained in the Synodic Kormchaia of 1282 (found in Veliky Novgorod).